sunnyzanchi/graphql-lnl/readme.md

 ```

 If you have a bit of extra time, you can take a minute to try and implement one of the related fields.
 If you want to look at an example, this repo has the `vehicles` field added on the Person type at tag `step3.1`.

+## Mutations
+Querying data is great.
+I love querying data.
+But if you're less of an output kind of person and more of input kind of person, you might be tired of all these queries.
+Fortunately, GraphQL has mutations that allow user input.
+Now, technically, regular old queries can update data, cause side effects — basically anything you code them to do — but that's bad practice.
+GraphQL mutations are explicit in the data that they allow to be inputted and provide type checking for arguments.
+I know you must be foaming at the mouth to try these mutations so let's get started.

+We'll need to update our schema